wp-plugins/wp-mvc/readme.txt

 For more extensive documentation, and to see what WP MVC is capable of, please visit [wpmvc.org](http://wpmvc.org).

 If you'd like to grab development releases, see what new features are being added, or browse the source code please visit the [GitHub repo](http://github.com/tombenner/wp-mvc).

+This is free and open source software.
+If you like it and want to encourage further development, please [flattr it](https://flattr.com/thing/487376/WP-MVC).
+Thanks!

 == Installation ==